SignTools/SignTools/README.md

   status_url: https://YOUR_PROFILE.semaphoreci.com/projects/ios-signer-ci
 ```

-Inside the `save_dir` directory ("data" by default), you need to add at least one code signing profile.
+Inside the `save_dir` directory from your configuration ("data" by default), you need to add at least one code signing profile.
 The structure is as follows:

 ```
 data